 Blake, Peter James

-This biography was written by Stephanie Gibson and was first published in the Dictionary of New Zealand Biography in 2010.
+This biography, written by Stephanie Gibson, was first published in the Dictionary of New Zealand Biography in 2010.

 Peter James Blake was born in Auckland, New Zealand, on 1 October 1948, and raised in the suburb of Bayswater on the northern edge of the Waitematā Harbour.
 His father, Brian Blake, had emigrated from England in 1920 and worked as an artist and art director for an advertising firm in Auckland.
 In 1940 Brian married New Zealander Joyce Hilda Wilson, a photography engraver.
 Peter was the second of their four children.